- Purchase the complete Expat Arrivals Spain Guide (PDF)

 + PRO: Living expenses are low

 Except for housing in major cities, the cost of living in Spain isn't unreasonably high.
 Restaurants tend to be very affordable, making a night out doable on most budgets.
 Spain is also known for its tapas culture, so getting a free snack when ordering a drink at a bar is common.
 Groceries are also affordable.
-The metro system in cities like Madrid is excellent and often has monthly deals for people under 26 or over 65.
+The metro system in cities such as Madrid is excellent and often has monthly deals for people under 26 or over 65.

 Expat Health Insurance